mminski/easy_reading/README.md

 # easy_reading
 ---
-Reading extensions for lifelong language learners
+Reading extension for lifelong language learners

 This little script extends your reading experience and shows you the word you dont know instantly through you OS notification popups.
 All you need to do is running the script and mark or double click a word want to be translated.